rstrahan/aws-lambda-vertica-loader/README.md

 }
 ```

-## Getting Started - Support for Notifications
+## Step 5 - (Optional) Create SNS Notification Topics
 This function can send notifications on completion of batch processing.
 Using SNS,
 you can then receive notifications through email and HTTP Push to an application,
 or put them into a queue for later processing.
 You can even invoke additional Lambda
 functions to complete your data load workflow using an SNS Event Source for another
 AWS Lambda function.
-If you would like to receive SNS notifications for succeeded
+To receive SNS notifications for succeeded
-loads, failed loads, or both, create SNS Topics and take note of their ID's in the
-form of Amazon Resource Notations (ARN).
+loads, failed loads, or both, create SNS Topics and take note of their Amazon Resource Notations (ARN).

-## Getting Started - Entering the Configuration
+## Step 6 - Finally!
+Entering the Configuration
 Now that your function is deployed, we need to create a configuration which tells
 it how and if files should be loaded from S3.
-Simply install AWS SDK for Javascript
-and configure it with credentials as outlined at http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-intro.html and http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html.
-You'll also need a local instance of Node.js and to install dependencies using the following command:

-`cd aws-lambda-redshift-loader && npm install`

 In order to ensure communication with the correct AWS Region, you'll need to set
 an environment variable ```AWS_REGION``` to the desired location.
 For example,